yinong0313/AIE4/Midterm/README.md

 1. Swap out your existing embedding model for the new fine-tuned version.
 Provide a link to your fine-tuned embedding model on the Hugging Face Hub.
     - yinong333/finetuned_MiniLM
     - https://huggingface.co/yinong333/finetuned_MiniLM
+    - (although in my fine app, I didn't use the finetuned model, I feel the OPENAI t3 model is pretty good based on later evaluating and the response is way faster.
+You can see the code for swapping the model in my app.py although I commonded them out later.)
 2. How did you choose the embedding model for this application?
     - I chose sentence-transformers/all-MiniLM-L6-v2 as my base model.
 This is one of the most popular lightweight models for generating sentence embeddings.
 It is based on BERT but optimized to be smaller and faster while still offering strong performance.
 It is good for RAG tasks where we need fast embeddings for real-time search and retrieval.